How to convert a loft and create more living space

 My measurement is less than 2 metre

 All hope isn’t lost if your head height is under 2.2metres.
-However, the two major solutions are costly.
+However, the two major solutions to convert a loft are costly.

 Raising the Roof – Increasing the angle of your roof is structurally possible, but does require planning approval.
 You may also need to protect your property with a scaffold structure.
 As you’re essentially building a new roof, the cost is can be considerable.